 - Shadows can dramatically enhance a photo

-- Make sure to take care of your equipment!
+- Take care of your equipment!
 Sand does terrible things to cameras and lenses.
-Blowing sand can get into cameras/lenses just as easy as falling in the sand.
+Blowing sand can get into cameras and lenses just as easily as falling in the sand.

 Camera Gear we use